sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/integrable.rst

 that is, `A_1^{(1)}`.
 First we create a dominant weight in the extended weight lattice, then create the ``IntegrableRepresentation`` class.
 We compute the strings.
-There are two, since there are two dominant multiple weights.
+There are two, since there are two dominant maximal weights.
 One of them is the highest weight `2\Lambda_0`, and the other is `2\Lambda_1-\delta`.
-We apply the simple reflection `s_0` to the second, giving `2\Lambda_1-\delta`, a maximal weight that is not dominant.
 Then we compute the string function at this weight, which we see agrees with the string function for the corresponding dominant maximal weight::